 “The permissive allowance of such horsemeat used for human consumption poses a serious public health risk.”1

-The U.S. Food and Drug Administration currently bans the presence of 379 common equine drugs in animals slaughtered for human consumption.
+The US Food and Drug Administration bans the presence of 379 common equine drugs in animals slaughtered for human consumption.
 However, there is no procedure in place to ensure that American horses, sold to slaughterhouses and killed for human consumption, are free of these FDA-banned substances.
 When horses are sold, especially through an auction, there is no required transfer of information regarding the substances they received during their lifetime.
 Therefore, there is no mechanism in place to ensure horses frequently bought at auction by kill buyers—those who purchase them for slaughter in Mexico and Canada—have not been given dangerous substances before they become part of the food chain.

 The European Union has a policy prohibiting importation of the meat of any horse who has ever received bute.
 Nitrofurazone, the most common wound ointment given to American horses, is also prohibited for use on any horse whose meat is shipped to EU countries.

 Those promoting horsemeat consumption claim horsemeat is leaner (and therefore, supposedly, healthier) than beef.
 What they fail to point out is that, unlike cattle, horses are not raised for meat, and are given hundreds of legal and illegal drugs rendering their meat unsafe for human consumption in the United States and abroad.
-However, because of confusing and conflicting U.S. and foreign laws, horsemeat slips through the regulatory cracks and is consumed overseas by unsuspecting diners.
-The diagram shows just a few of the banned and dangerous drugs that consistently end up in horsemeat and on people's plates.
+However, because of confusing and conflicting US and foreign laws, horse meat slips through the regulatory cracks and is consumed overseas by unsuspecting diners.
+The diagram shows just a few of the banned and dangerous drugs that consistently end up in horse meat and on people's plates.

-1Dodman, N., et al. 2010.
+1. Dodman, N., et al. 2010.
 Association of phenylbutazone usage with horses bought for slaughter: A public health risk.
 Food Chem Toxicol.
 48(5):1270-4. doi: 10.1016/j.fct.2010.02.021